modernmania/backgrounds/CONTRIBUTING.md

 # Contributing

+Any contributor that adds backgrounds, edits text, or anything of that sort must follow these instructions :

 ## RULES :
 - Please sign off with your GitHub username, time and date, and if you want, email address and Discord.
+- Sign off <a href="#contributing">here.</a>